 We can also look at the 5 rate for the test.
-The 5 rate for AP Chemistry is 10.1%.
-Only six other AP tests have lower 5 rates.
+The 5 rate for AP Chemistry is 11.5%.
+Only nine other AP tests have lower 5 rates.
 This statistic is consistent with the passing rate in terms of AP Chemistry's position among other AP tests.
-Because the passing rate and the 5 rate are well aligned in this way, I’m inclined to conclude that AP Chemistry is a test on the difficult end of the AP spectrum.
+Because the passing rate and the 5 rate are well aligned in this way, I'm inclined to conclude that AP Chemistry is a test on the difficult end of the AP spectrum.

 You know, the AP spectrum.
 It's like the color spectrum except with no colors—only darkness and pain.

 Is the Content of the AP Chemistry Class Difficult?

 There's a lot of material covered in AP Chemistry.
 The course involves memorization of complex principles, mastery of specific mathematical skills, and the ability to visualize interactions between tiny things that can only be represented abstractly.
 It's similar to AP Biology in some ways, but it's even harder to intuitively understand if you don't know much about chemistry in the first place.